 Christian Living for Everyday Struggles

-The most important test of a relationship with God is not what happens in a morning quiet time — it is what happens in the ordinary hours of the day that follow it.
-This collection is full of practical, honest, Scripture-grounded books for the specific struggles of daily Christian living: disappointment, doubt, difficult relationships, the gap between belief and feeling.
-Particularly valuable for older adults navigating the particular losses and transitions of later life.
+The most important test of a relationship with God is not what happens in a morning quiet time — it is what happens in the ordinary hours that follow.
+Practical, honest, Scripture-grounded books for the specific struggles of daily Christian living in later life.

 Hope in Suffering, Pain and Hard Seasons

-Later life often brings the specific losses and griefs this collection was chosen to address.
-For any older adult processing bereavement, illness, diminishment, or the particular loneliness of having outlived people and seasons that defined their earlier life — these books offer the honest, faith-grounded companionship that platitudes cannot.
-They do not minimise the pain.
-They locate it within a larger story of a God who is still present and still working.
+For any older adult processing bereavement, illness, diminishment, or the particular loneliness of having outlived people and seasons that defined their earlier life.
+These books offer the honest, faith-grounded companionship that platitudes cannot provide.

 Find Strength for This Season →